Clinical Research Directory

 Interventions

 The PILI Pasifika Program (PPP) is an adapted 3-month behavioral lifestyle intervention with an enhanced social determinants of health (SDOH) component focused on initiating weight loss and addressing social and cultural challenges, such as access to healthy foods, housing, and employment issues, among Native Hawaiians and Pacific Islanders (NHPIs).
-The 3-month PPP includes 8 lessons that offer empirically supported strategies (e.g., plate method, stimulus control), grounded in Social Cognitive Theory, to improve healthy eating, physical activity, and time and stress management, as well as 4 SDOH activities that provide guidance on community needs such as food access, transportation, and housing throughout the program.
-Standard Facilitation is to be implemented.
+The 3-month PPP includes 8 lessons that offer empirically supported strategies (e.g., plate method, stimulus control), grounded in Social Cognitive Theory, to improve healthy eating, physical activity, and time and stress management, as well as 4 SDOH activities that guide community needs, such as food access, transportation, and housing throughout the program.

 Locations (2)